CarbonPackages/Carbon.Plausible/README.md

 This package contains two mixins:

--   [Carbon.Plausible.Mixin:CustomEvent]: This allows you to set [custom events] to a document via the inspector.
+-   [Carbon.Plausible:Mixin.CustomEvent]: This allows you to set [custom events] to a document via the inspector.
 Of course, you can do this also directly in your JavaScript or Fusion
--   [Carbon.Plausible.Mixin:DoNotTrack]: This allows you to disable the tracking for a specific document
+-   [Carbon.Plausible:Mixin.DoNotTrack]: This allows you to disable the tracking for a specific document

 ![video of the inspector]